sermons/spouse/slides/slides.md

 >>>
 + God had mercy on Abe: promise
 + Abe - Isaac - Jacob
   + estab. nation of Israel
 + chosen by God in His mercy
   + to remember the Creator
 + and pass on to next gen
+  + God of heaven + earth

 ---
 Isaac

 >>>
-+ so for Isaac:
 + "marry own country/kin"
   + find a wife who will help you to
   + teach next gen to remember God
   + good wife so important!